telerik/kendo-react/README.md

 ---

+# 📚 Documentation & Live Examples

+This repository includes the complete documentation and interactive examples used on the official KendoReact website:

+* **<a href="https://github.com/telerik/kendo-react/tree/update-readme/docs" target="_blank">Documentation</a>** — Full component reference, guides, and API documentation
+* **<a href="https://github.com/telerik/kendo-react/tree/update-readme/docs/content" target="_blank">Interactive Examples</a>** — Runnable component demos and code samples
+* **<a href="https://github.com/telerik/kendo-react/tree/master/examples" target="_blank">Sample Applications</a>** — Complete projects demonstrating real-world usage patterns

+Clone the repository and run the documentation locally to explore all examples and patterns.

+---

 # 📂 Sample Projects

 This repository hosts sample applications that demonstrate the usage of KendoReact components in real-world scenarios.